Driving without a driver’s license is a criminal offense in California.

 While it is a Minor Offense, driving without a license is still a Misdemeanor.
 Any conviction you receive will appear on your criminal record.

-If you consult with an attorney at Fix-A-Ticket, you could avoid a conviction and even get the infraction dismissed altogether.
+If you consult with an attorney at Fix-A-Ticket, you could avoid a conviction and even get the misdemeanor dismissed altogether.